RinniSwift/iOS/DispatchFramework.md

 ---
 # Networking in Swift

-*Always use a background queue to perform network operations.
+*All network sessions use a background queue to perform network operations.
 Network requests usually take a long time to complete.
 If it were to be called on the main thread/queue, all other operations or tasks would have to wait until the network operation completes.
 Leading the app to become unresponsive.*
 *Always call network operations on the background queue by using GCD.
 Return back to the main queue once recieved results since all interactions and visual displays occur in the main thread.*

 ## URL, URLRequests, URLSessions, and URLSessionTask